-PART I
+PART I 7

 Item 1.
 Key Information'

 Item 2.
-Information on the Company
+Information on the Company 16

 Item 3.
-Operating and Financial Review and Prospects
+Operating and Financial Review and Prospects 32

 Item 4.
 Directors, Senior Management and Employees

 Item 5.
 Major Shareholders and Related Party Transactions

 Item 6.
 Financial Information

 Item 7.
-Additional Information 54
+Additional Information

-PART II 72

-Item 8.
-Principal Accountant Fees and Services 72
+Principal Accountant Fees and Services 70

-Item 9.
-Financial Statements 73
+Financial Statements

 ASBISc Enterprises Plc is one of the leading distributors of Information Technology ("IT") products in Europe, Middle East and Africa ("EMEA") Emerging Markets: Central and Eastern Europe, the Baltic States, the Former Soviet Union, the Middle East and Africa, combining a broad geographical reach with a wide range of products distributed on a "one-stop-shop" basis.
-Our main focus is on the following countries: Slovakia, Poland, Czech Republic, Romania, Croatia, Slovenia, Bulgaria, Serbia, Hungary, Middle East countries (i.e. United Arab Emirates, Iraq, Qatar and other Gulf states), Russia, Belarus, Kazakhstan and Ukraine.
+Our main focus is on the following countries: Slovakia, Poland, Czech Republic, Romania, Croatia, Slovenia, Bulgaria, Serbia, Hungary, Middle East countries (i.e. United Arab Emirates, KSA, Qatar and other Gulf states), Russia, Belarus, Kazakhstan and Ukraine.

-The Group distributes IT components (to assemblers, system integrators, local brands and retail) as well as A-branded finished products like desktop PCs, laptops, servers, and networking to SMB and retail.
+The Group distributes IT components (to assemblers, system integrators, local brands and retail), as well as A-branded finished products like desktop PCs, laptops, servers, and networking to SMB and retail.
 Our IT product portfolio encompasses a wide range of IT components, blocks and peripherals, and mobile IT systems.
-We currently purchase the majority of our products from leading international manufacturers, including Intel, Advanced Micro Devices ("AMD"), Seagate, Western Digital, Samsung, Microsoft, Toshiba, Dell, Acer, Apple, Lenovo and Hitachi.
-In addition, a significant part of our revenue is comprised of sales of IT products under our private labels, Prestigio and Canyon.
+We currently purchase the majority of our products from leading international manufacturers, including Apple, Intel, Advanced Micro Devices ("AMD"), Seagate, Western Digital, Samsung, Microsoft, Toshiba, Dell, Acer, Lenovo and Hitachi.
+In addition, an important part of our revenue is comprised of sales of IT products and mobile devices under our private labels, Prestigio and Canyon.